choice-exchange/cw20-reflection/packages/choice/README.md

 ### Pair Info Querier From Factory

-It also provides the query interface to query avaliable dojoswap pair contract info.
-Any contract can query pair info to dojoswap factory contract.
+It also provides the query interface to query avaliable choice pair contract info.
+Any contract can query pair info to choice factory contract.

 ```rust
 pub fn query_pair_info(